nicolasfauchereau/affordability_in_nz/alex_hours.rst

 - 24 Dec 2013 / 3 / Added some stats to suburb hover text.
 Removed NA values from test.geojson and assumed absent values are NA.
 Marked median annual income of employed Aucklanders.
 Restyled a little.
 - 25 Dec 2013 / 2 / Restyled
 - 14 Jan 2014 / 2 / Created GeoJSON file of suburbs
+- 15 Jan 2014 / 1 / Compiled list of rent suburbs and census area units